 The Taos County Board of Commissioners adopted the Taos County CWPP in 2009 and updated it in 2016.
-The recommendations impacting the Village within the 2016 update are:

 The 2009 CWPP rated the Village as a MEDUIM risk, but the 2016 ranks the Village as a HIGH risk.
-The CWPP does not identify the conditions or criteria that distinguish between a high, medium, or low risk rating.
+The Taos County CWPP does not identify the conditions or criteria that distinguish between a high, medium, or low risk rating.
 The Village appears on the Taos Soil and Water Conservation District and Rocky Mountain Youth Corps list of "Wildland Urban Interface Treatments & Defensible Space Fuels Treatment Projects" and is included in the assessment of Volunteer Fire Department Wildlands Capabilities.

-2013 State Forestry Assessment
+• 2013 State Forestry Assessment